grattan/R_at_Grattan/docs/Using_R_at_Grattan.md

 Except that might not seem easy or self-explanatory to anyone who comes along and tries to figure out how your analysis works, including you in the future.

 Make things easier by including a short text file - called README - in the project folder.
 This should explain the purpose of the project, the key files, and (if it isn't clear) the order in which they should be run.
+If you got the data from somewhere non-obvious, explain that in the README file.

 ## Use relative filepaths

 When you read or write files with R, don't use filepaths that are specific to your machine.
+For one thing, these machine-specific filepaths will fail when someone else tries to run your script.
+For another, they're super annoying!
+Who wants to type out a full filepath everytime you load or save a file?

 **Bad**